What is a BIA anyway?

 An East End Economic Corridor

 Revitalization also means redevelopment and intensification around light rail.
 Already we are seeing an increased interest in the potential for transit-oriented development, and the economic and job growth this can bring.
-Light rail will help to create an economic corridor for the east end of the city.
+Light rail will help to create an economic corridor for the east end of the city and put Orléans on the map.

 Bringing Balance to Orléans